acidonper/maistra-test-tool/performance/docs/README.md

 ## Run Performance Test from a Container Image

 It is possible to generate a container image in order to execute the performance tests from a imutable container.
-Please follow the next procedure to execute the performance test usin *podman*:
+Please follow the next procedure to execute the performance test using *podman*:

+- Modify the required environment variables

 ```$bash
 vi performance/Dockerfile